sundogbio/szi-tile-source/README.md

 The server where the file resides **must**:

 - Support the `Range` header on GET requests
-- Return the `content-length` header when responding to HEAD requests
+- Return the `Content-Range` header in its response to ranged requests

+In addition, if you want to use this library on **Firefox**, the server **must**:

+- Not use compression (e.g. gzip) when responding to on ranged requests to the SZI files you wish to display

+Finally, if the requests to fetch the file will be **cross-origin**, the server **must**:

-- Either have CORS correctly configured, or fulfill the same origin restrictions for the page where the TileSource is being used
+- Have CORS correctly configured, including adding the `Content-Range` header to the `Access-Control-Expose-Headers`

-Most modern services and servers support the first two requirements; getting the third right is your responsibility!
+Most modern services and servers fulfill the first two requirements; some might not fulfill the third by default and need extra configuration, or might not support it at all.
+The need for such configuration might not be obvious when using Chrome, Safari, or Edge for testing.
+These browsers automatically set the `Accept-Encoding` header to `identity` for ranged requests, explicitly requesting that the server not compress its responses.
+Unfortunately, Firefox does not do this, hence the need to ensure that the server doesn't default to compressing the SZI files in its responses.

-Note that you _cannot_ specify the `no-cors` mode in the `fetchOptions`, as compliant browsers will not send Range headers to the server when that is set, breaking the fundamental mechanism that this library depends on.
+Note that you _cannot_ specify the `no-cors` mode in the `fetchOptions`, as compliant browsers will not send `Range` headers to the server when that is set, breaking the fundamental mechanism that this library depends on.

 ## How it works